Below are some instructions and tips on how to prepare an application.

 - If you have any concerns or would like further information, phone 0800 855 066 (8 am – 5 pm weekdays) to speak to a Customer Service Representative, or email email@example.com.

 - You must attach a scanned copy of the form ‘Confirmation of study and tuition fees’ which has been signed by an authorised representative of your tertiary provider.
-It can be downloaded from the application template but can also be downloaded here: Download a Confirmation of study and tuition fees form (Word, 162 KB).
+It can be downloaded from the application template but can also be downloaded here: Download a Confirmation of study and tuition fees form (Word, 264 KB).
+Your application will not proceed without the confirmation of study and tuition fees form attached.

 - Scanned copies of all your qualifications, awards and honours received (include any Māori, Health and/or Community related awards).